How to apply

 For a successful application to receive an unconditional status all documents must be verified, so an original or certified copy of the degree transcript must be sent by post to Specialist Masters Programme Office, 106 Bunhill Row, London, EC1Y 8TZ, UK.

-Once you have accepted an offer of a place at Cass you can to apply to City University's accommodation service for a place to live during your studies.
+Once you have accepted an offer of a place at Cass you can to apply to City, University of London's accommodation service for a place to live during your studies.

 Cass Masters students are eligible to apply for postgraduate accommodation with City.
 There are several accommodation options including halls of residence for Cass and City students.
 If you are looking to rent accommodation privately then our accommodation team may also be able to offer help, advice and support.